Tips for Tipping in Italy

 4. Tipping a private driver in Italy isn’t necessary.
 They’re expensive anyway.

-There are a small number (around 15%) of waiters who are academically trained.
-They are career personnel who in fact do get a decent salary.
-This is the personnel you usually find these in five star restaurants etc. The other 85% are on temporary contract if they’re lucky.
-The contract lasts 12 months, after which they’re generally laid off.
-During said period they mature one and a half days paid holiday, and the hourly rate is around €7,00.
+However, a large number of service staff and especially if they are young, have much a much lesser deal.
+Some are on a temporary contract which lasts 12 months or in tourist areas about eight months, after which they’re generally laid off.
+During said period they mature one and a half days paid holiday, and the hourly net rate is around €8,50.
 Then there are those (many) who don’t have a contract.
-It’s illegal but there are thousands of them.
-There are no benefits and the hourly rate is €5,00.
+It’s illegal, but there are thousands of them.
+The hourly rate is still around €8.50 but there are no other benefits.
 Given the cost of living in the US and Italy are similar, do you really think either of these last two categories will be offended if you leave a tip?

 Restaurants add an extra to the bill called “COPERTO” which is a seating & bread charge.
-It’s common practice throughout Italy, but it goes to the ownership not the staff.
-If you decide to leave a tip, make sure it goes to the waiter.
-To a lesser extent you could find the word “SERVIZIO.”
-This is in fact a mandatory gratuity, so obviously no tip here.
+It is not a tip.
+It’s a common practice throughout Italy, and it’s applied to all customers not just tourists.
+The sum goes to the ownership, not the staff.
+So, If you decide to leave a tip, make sure it goes to the waiter.
+Leave it on the table in cash!

 Yes they do, it’s not true that Italians never tip.
 We tip less often, it isn’t automatic, but we do tip.
 It all depends on the type of service.
 Generally we don’t tip common everyday services like a quick coffee etc. But for continued service involving hours or days (hotel staff, waiters, drivers), we generally do.
 The amount depends on how we assess the service and to some extent our own income.
 A blue collar worker may never leave a tip, while someone on a higher income may.
 Of course it’s a personal matter.
 Also keep in mind that salaries are lower in Italy than in the States, hence we have less money to give away.
-When I read that Italians tip very little, and silly Americans tip too much, I know it’s written by someone who’s not aware of this difference.
+When I read that Italians never tip, and silly Americans tip too much, I know it’s written by someone who’s not aware of this difference.

 Italians are offended by tips